 Emergency Trauma Care

-Our ERs are trained to recognize, diagnose, and treat many types of medical traumas and neurological disorders.
+You will discover our ER staff is trained to recognize, diagnose, and treat many types of medical traumas and neurological disorders.
 Whether you have a fracture, burn, seizure, or head injury, we’ll take care of you as if you were family.
-Rest assured, knowing your medical needs will be met by caring physicians, and staff.
+You can be assured, knowing your medical needs will be met by caring physicians, and staff.
 Call us to speak with our experienced trauma care team today!